16BITBoy/NetworkClipboardAndroid/readme.md

 Network Clipboard Service Control application.
 Also, remember to disable it when you are not using it.

+Project is still very alpha, so use it at your own risk.

 Please, checkout the Windows client to make it work. https://github.com/16BITBoy/NetworkClipboardWindows